abhinabsarkar/aks/concepts/local-account-auditlogs-readme.md

 ## <ins>*Issues:*</ins>
 1. It logs with a username as `masterclient` for all the users logging as admin, hence it is not auditable.
-2. The local cluster admin account is added by default, giving a backdoor option.
+2. `System:masters` is a group which is hardcoded into the Kubernetes API server source code as having unrestricted rights to the Kubernetes API server.
+The local cluster admin account is added by default, giving a backdoor option.

 This can be seen by running the below query in Log Analytics workspace for an AKS cluster created using `az aks update -g <rg-name> -n <cluster-name> --enable-local` which has Audit Logs enabled within the Diagnostic settings.